jmdev11webdev/jmdev11webdev/README.md

-<p stlye="text-align:justify">New account and using github to serve as an evidence of my works on web development with Laravel and PHP.
-To also be flexible for other platforms like mobile and desktop applications, I am learning to widen my grasp on other programming languages that are required on using the IDE.
-You can visit my old github account at <a href="https://www.github.com/migslahorra">migslahorra</a> as this account is new and is a fresh start for me on my new dev journey with PHP and Laravel.
+<p stlye="text-align:justify">Account for evidence of work, PHP and Laravel, old account: <a href="https://www.github.com/migslahorra">migslahorra</a> and account is for the new dev joureny with PHP, Laravel, and new chosen stack.
 </p>

 <div align="center" align-items:center">